redpanda-data/connect/website/docs/components/inputs/zmq4.md

 ### `sub_filters`

-`array` A list of filters to use when connecting as a `SUB` socket.
+`array` A list of subcription topic filters to use when consuming from a SUB socket.
+Specifying a single sub_filter of `''` will subscribe to everything.

 ### `high_water_mark`